TheMonk2121/ai-dev-tasks/500_research/500_dspy-research.md

 ### **Agent Framework Integration**-**Current**: Basic agent concepts in backlog

-- **Enhancement**: Implement specialized DSPy modules for each agent
+- **Enhancement**: Implement specialized DSPy modules for each agen

 - **Integration**: Connect with n8n workflows and monitoring